-All those who trust that their behaviour is perfectly natural and harmless should know that according to Churchand Catholic, are unacceptable acts.
+All those who trust that their behavior is perfectly natural and harmless should know that according to the Catholic Church, these are unacceptable acts.
 Is masturbation a light sin?
-Unfortunately, it is a serious offense against the commandment "You shall not commit adultery."
+Unfortunately, it is a serious offense against the commandment "thou shalt not commit adultery."
 In this case, there is no question of a light sin - after deliberately committing self-aggrandizement, there is a need to go to confession.

 It is "willfulness" that is the key word here, because without it it is difficult to speak of any sin.
 For example, this problem sometimes arises with children who have no knowledge at all of what they are doing.
 Sometimes the reaction of the male body is so strong that ejaculation occurs on its own, and this is not masturbation.
 Whether it is a sin is determined by the overt desire to perform self-gratification.